yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 considerations associated with its use.
 To clarify, CRIME-style attacks on TLS compression do not apply to certificate compression.

-Due to middlebox interference, RFC8879-style compression is not available in TLS 1.2.
+Due to the strong likelihood of middlebox interference, RFC8879-style compression has not been made available in TLS 1.2.
 In theory, the `cached_info` extension defined in {{?RFC7924}} could be used, but it is not widely enough supported to be considered a practical alternative.